holiber/devduck-test-repo/extensions/smogcheck/commands/smogcheck.md

 ## Purpose

-This command is used to verify that external repository modules are properly installed and accessible.
+This command is used to verify that external repository extensions are properly installed and accessible.

 ## Usage